amunategui/amunategui.github.io/_posts/2015-01-14-yelp-cross-country-trip.md

 This is a cleaver of way authenticating you without exposing your account or password.
 On a very high level, it is done with a two-step process, first we ask Yelp for a signature key through a GET command, then we use that returned temporary key to retrieve our locations.
 Check out <a href='http://www.yelp.com/developers/documentation/v2/authentication' target='_blank'>Yelp's authentication docs</a> for more details.

-This is a lot of work to do manually, but the handy <a href='http://cran.r-project.org/web/packages/httr/index.html' target='_blank'>httr package</a> from Hadley Wickham handles a lot of the authentication minutia details automatically.
+This is a lot of work to do manually, but the handy <a href='http://cran.r-project.org/web/packages/httr/index.html' target='_blank'>httr package</a> from Hadley Wickham handles a lot of the authentication details automatically.
 It’s a really cool package as it can 'shake hands' with many <b>HTTP</b> API's (Twitter, Facebook, Linkedin, Google, etc).

 After you get your keys from <b>Yelp</b>, swap them for the x’s in the code below: